kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 It seems possible, and could be handy in [Story 1](#story-1), but it is also not a blocker.

-It would also the complicate debuggability of the feature.
+It would also complicate debuggability of the feature.

 We decide to keep the label immutable, at least for [Beta](#beta), we will re-evaluate the decision for [GA](#ga).